Conquer Your Nerves!

 The idea is that a banana's potassium, along with other nutrients, acts as natural stress relief.
 Having something nutritious and slightly filling can also be comforting to an anxious stomach.

-Try eating a banana about 30 minutes before a performance.
+Try eating a banana about 30 minutes before a performance, and let me know if it works for you!

 Stress not only makes your heart beat fast and your mouth dry.
 Anxiety also lives in tight muscles and clenched jaws!
 In fact, stage fright affects your whole body.